Micheal Ray Richardson: Albany Patroons (2004–2007)

-Supposed anti-Semitic and homophobic comments
+Supposed antisemitic and homophobic comments

 On March 28, 2007, Richardson was suspended for the remainder of the CBA championship series for comments in an interview with the Albany Times Union, in which he stated that Jews were "crafty (because) they are hated worldwide."
 The paper also reported that Richardson directed expletives at a heckler, using profanity and an anti-gay slur, at Game 1 of the championship series.
 Some sportswriters came to Richardson's defense, in the wake of the incident.
 Peter Vecsey questioned the Times Unions motives in not releasing the audio recording of their exchange with Richardson.
 Vecsey noted that during the course of his professional dealings with Richardson, he found the player to be "so unsettled, so unsophisticated and so pliable anybody could draw him into saying anything about anything at any time."
-He also pointed out that Richardson's second wife was Jewish, as was their daughter, Tamara, something that would be unlikely for a true anti-Semite.
+He also pointed out that Richardson's second wife was Jewish, as was their daughter, Tamara, something that would be unlikely for a true antisemite.
 Christopher Isenberg, a Jewish writer who had earlier profiled Richardson for the Village Voice, also defended Richardson's remarks about Jews in a blog post entitled "Jews for Micheal Ray".
 NBA commissioner David Stern, who was Jewish, voiced support for Richardson.
 While conceding that the remarks about homosexuals were "inappropriate and insensitive" and worthy of a suspension, Stern said, "I have no doubt that Micheal Ray is not anti-Semitic.
-I know that he's not...He may have exercised very poor judgment, but that does not reflect Micheal Ray Richardson's feelings about Jews."
-Ze'ev Chafets wrote in the Los Angeles Times that Richardson's comments, while perhaps stereotypical, were not anti-semitic.
+I know that he's not. ...
+He may have exercised very poor judgment, but that does not reflect Micheal Ray Richardson's feelings about Jews."
+Ze'ev Chafets wrote in the Los Angeles Times that Richardson's comments, while perhaps stereotypical, were not antissemitic.